-Apparo is proud to announce that Stephanie McKee, our Director of Technology Engagements, has been recognized as one of the 50 Most Influential Women by The Mecklenburg Times.
+Apparo is proud to announce that Lavonne McLean, Director of Programs + Pro Bono Partnerships, has been recognized as one of the 50 Most Influential Women by The Mecklenburg Times.

 What well deserved recognition for Bank of America!
 They have won a 2019 #BizGivesCLT award for committing 250 volunteer hours to Apparo in 2020.

 Nonprofit ZABS Place recently celebrated 5 years.
 Apparo crashed their party to celebrate with them and reflect on our recent partnership.